-Over the past year leadership from Thurston County and the City of Olympia have been working collaboratively on a project to either reconstruct the current Courthouse Complex or build a new Courthouse and Civic Center facility.
+Over the past year, leadership from Thurston County and the City of Olympia have been working collaboratively on a project to build a new Courthouse and Civic Center facility.

 As financial stewards of citizen tax dollars, Thurston County's elected leaders are committed to meeting the needs of our growing community while promoting economic vitality.
 With an investment in a new or reconstructed courthouse and civic center, the County can modernize its facilities, consolidate services in a customer first manner, invoke civic pride in our community, and provide opportunities for economic revitalization to the area.

-The feasibility study’s objective is to research and analyze information about each of the three sites with a focus as to which site would be the most preferred by the Thurston County community.
-Thomas Architecture Studios, Inc. (TAS), the selected consulting company, will evaluate issues such as customer service, economic development, life cycle costs, environmental sustainability, safety, parking, and transit services.
+The goal of the feasibility study was to research and analyze information about each of the three sites with a focus as to which site would be the most preferred by the Thurston County community.
+Thomas Architecture Studios, Inc. (TAS), the selected consulting company, evaluated issues such as customer service, economic development, life cycle costs, environmental sustainability, safety, parking, and transit services.

-The County anticipates bringing the completed proposal to the citizens for a vote during the August 2019 election.
+After community, staff, and elected officials provided feedback, the Commissioners voted to move forward with a proposal on the Plum Street site.
+The County anticipates bringing a completed proposal to the citizens for a vote during the August 2019 election.

 Citizen Advisory Committee